Urukat/AE-Flow/blogpost.md

 By extending the evaluation process through the utilization of multiple metrics and adopting a semi-supervised technique with the assistance of abnormal data, we aimed to ensure a thorough and robust evaluation of the AE-FLOW model.
 These advancements contribute to a more comprehensive understanding of the model's effectiveness and efficiency in detecting anomalies within medical images.

+Our proposed method combines the benefits of normalizing flow models with semi-supervised learning to improve anomaly detection performance on unlabeled data.
+Specifically, we consider to use [Flow Gaussian Mixture Model (FlowGMM)](http://proceedings.mlr.press/v119/izmailov20a/izmailov20a.pdf) as the generative model component of AE-FLOW.
+The autoencoder component is used to encode input images into a latent space representation, which is then transformed by FlowGMM to generate samples from the learned probability distribution.
+Anomaly detection is performed by comparing input images to these generated samples.

 # 4. Results

 ### Reproduction process